of the BIO Advisory Committee

 - cross-disciplinary training

-- collaborative centers for biologists, mathematicians, and information
+- collaborative centers for biologists, mathematicians, and information scientists.

 Genome-enabled Science, Dr. Maryanna Henkart, Dr. Grace Wyngaard,